kimmobrunfeldt/progressbar.js/CONTRIBUTING.md

 Please follow existing code style and commit message conventions.
 Also remember to keep documentation updated.

+**Pull requests:** You don't need to bump version numbers or modify anything related to releasing.
+That stuff is fully automated, just write the functionality.

 ## General project stuff

 This package uses npm/node tools just in the developer environment. **The actual